-Eric Hostetler began his legal career in the Midwest as a runner for Franklin & Hance (now Franklin Law Group), a plaintiff’s medical malpractice firm in Louisville, KY.
+Eric Hostetler began his career in the Midwest as a runner for Franklin & Hance (now Franklin Law Group), a plaintiff’s medical malpractice firm in Louisville, KY.
 In 1997 he moved to Jacksonville, Florida to attend Florida Coastal School of Law.
 Eric worked full time as a clerk for Brown, Terrell & Hogan (now Terrell Hogan) while attending law school at night.
-Eric stayed in Jacksonville after graduation and worked for the law firm of Hiday & Rickey, P.A., where he focused on the areas of collection, foreclosure and subrogation.
+After earning his law degree, Eric stayed in Jacksonville and worked for the law firm of Hiday & Rickey, P.A., where he focused on the areas of collection, foreclosure and subrogation.
 While at Hiday & Rickey, P.A., Eric represented many local credit unions and credit card companies in collection matters and nation-wide insurance companies dealing primarily in subrogating automobile accidents.

 Eric moved to Brevard County in 2004 and began working for the law firm of Vance, Lotane & Bookhardt (now Lotane & Associates).
 There, Eric continued his practice of representing local credit unions in collection matters and foreclosure matters but focused on his main area of practice of representing nation-wide insurance companies in subrogation matters, dealing specifically with automobile accidents.
 Eric has practiced state-wide for over 14 years now and currently focuses his practice in the areas of insurance litigation and commercial litigation.